Textualization/Ropherta/README.md

-# Compute RoBERTa embeddings using ONNX framework.
+# Compute RoBERTa embeddings in PHP using ONNX framework.

 This brings the power of Transformers to the PHP world.